Zion-Mount Carmel Highway:

 Length restrictions are 40 feet for a single vehicle and 50 feet for any vehicle combination.

 This information is also listed on the back page of the Park Newspaper.
-Visitors must pay for the one-way traffic control service at the entrance stations - not at the tunnel.
+Visitors must pay for the one-way traffic control service at any Zion entrance station - not at the tunnel.

 Q. Will I be following an "escort vehicle" through the tunnel?